Resources - Advocacy/ Legal

 In general, the provisions of this Standard are designed for application to Class 1a buildings (houses and the like) and Class 2 sole-occupancy units (apartments), as defined in the NCC.

-You can see the Livable Housing Design Standard (PDF) here, and the voluntary 'gold' level Standard (PDF) here.
+You can see the Livable Housing Design Standard (PDF) here(External link), and the voluntary 'gold' level Standard (PDF) here(External link).